-Color Blindness
+Color Blindness/Visual Disability

-- The test booklets are black-on-white printing and graphics - The answer booklets are in color-on-white printing - Student may mark answers in the test booklet; the SAC may transcribe verbatim the responses into matching answer booklet - If the student is unable to see the colored printed open-ended question(s) in the answer booklet, allowable questions may be read aloud.
-If student is unable to access color print questions on ELA or Literature test, SAC must contact PDE regarding approval for a unique accommodation. - SAC may allow student to view the front cover of the grade level answer booklet to determine if student can see the print before testing begins

-See Request for Approval form.
+- The test booklets are black-on-white printing and graphics - The answer booklets are in color-on-white printing - Student may use color overlays if appropriate - Student may mark answers in the test booklet; the SAC may transcribe verbatim the responses into matching answer booklet - If the student is unable to see the colored printed open-ended question(s) in the answer booklet, allowable questions may be read aloud.
+If student is unable to access color print questions on ELA or Literature test, SAC must contact PDE regarding approval for a unique accommodation. - SAC may allow student to view the front cover of the grade level answer booklet to determine if student can see the print before testing begins - See Request for Approval form.